Author: Alex Michaelides

 Major Characters: Alicia Berenson, Theo Faber, Gabriel Barenson

-Book Summary: The Silent Patient
+Book Summary: The Silent Patient by Alex Michaelides

 Alicia Berenson’s life is seemingly perfect.
 A famous painter married to an in-demand fashion photographer; she lives in a grand house with big windows overlooking a park in one of London’s most desirable areas.
 One evening her husband Gabriel returns home late from a fashion shoot, and Alicia shoots him five times in the face; and then never speaks another word.